Introduction

 They want better sleep.

-These want a small daily ritual that feels good.
+These people may want a small everyday ritual that feels satisfying.

-This matters because stress is now a daily problem for millions of people.
+Such a change can matter because stress is now an everyday problem for millions of individuals.

-Many reports from health groups show that stress, poor sleep, and anxiety-like symptoms affect a large part of the adult population.
+Many reports from health groups can show that poor sleep, stress, and anxiety-like symptoms can affect a large part of the adult population.

 In many countries, around 30% to 40% of adults report high stress at times.